-- It is illegal to feed any waste food to pigs.
-This includes meat, bones, blood, offal, or other parts of an animal.
-Also, used cooking oil and table/kitchen scraps can't be fed to pigs, even if no meat or meat products are prepared in the kitchen.
+It's illegal to feed waste food to pigs, including meat, bones, blood, offal or other parts of an animal.
+You should never feed them used cooking oil or table and kitchen scraps, even if no meat or meat products are prepared in the kitchen.

-Pigs are social herd animals and you should allow for at least two pigs, which get on well, to live together.
+Pigs are social herd animals, so you should allow for at least two pigs that get on well to live together.

-- Consider vaccinating your pigs against diseases such as Erysipelas (every six months), Parvovirus, Escherichia coli, Clostridial infection and various parasitic agents, such as mange, lungworm and lice.
+Finally, you should get your pigs vaccinated against diseases such as Erysipelas (every six months), Parvovirus, Escherichia coli, Clostridial infection and various parasitic agents, such as mange, lungworm and lice.
 Contact your vet for further advice on this.

-Find out about some important considerations regarding the environment for pet pigs.
+Find out more about keeping pigs by reading our advice on creating the right environment for pet pigs.